Skip to main content

 where \(MSTR\) is the mean spring tidal range and \(H_b\) is the wave height just before breaking.
 For \(RTR < 3\) we find the wave-dominated beaches as described in Sect.
 4.4.2.
 For \(RTR > 15\) the beaches gradually approach the pure tidal flat situation.
 For the intermediate range, we find beaches shaped by waves with some distinct tidal characteristics, such as the wide intertidal zone.
 The effect of the tide is that the zone of wave attack shifts with the tidal phase.
 This means that there is not enough time for wave-dominated bar morphology to develop.
 In other words: tides smear beach morphology.
 Tides develop wide, low amplitude parallel or sub-parallel bars (tidal ridges) on the intertidal beach, especially for macro-tidal regimes.
 During storms, waves flat- ten these ridges out.
 Tide-dominated coastal features are treated more extensively in Ch.
 9.

 This page titled 4.4.2: Coastal impact of tide and classification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.